Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 ## Step 3: Choose One or More Element to Refine
 In this case, the element to refine is the entire USChat system.
 This refinement is performed through decomposition.

-## Step Four Choose One or More Design Concepts That Satisfy the Selected Drivers
+## Step 4 Choose One or More Design Concepts That Satisfy the Selected Drivers

 ## Contributors:
 * Sujeev Uthayakumar - 100744194